Legal Experience That Stands Out

-She has experience in complex Chapter 11 reorganization and liquidation cases, representing debtors, unsecured creditors’ committees, trustees, and secured and unsecured creditors.
-She has also prosecuted and defended hundreds of bankruptcy avoidance and fraudulent conveyance actions, as well as managed the claims objection process for various debtor estates.
+Shelley represents debtors, unsecured creditors’ committees, equity committees, class action claimants, Chapter 11 and 7 trustees, and secured and unsecured creditors in complex reorganization and liquidation cases.
+She has prosecuted and defended hundreds of bankruptcy avoidance and fraudulent conveyance actions, as well as managed the claims objection process for various debtor estates.
+Shelley has represented public and privately held companies in out-of-court restructuring and traditional bankruptcy cases.